Cassady Schiller Wealth Management LLC Acquires 3,975 Shares of CSX Co. (NASDAQ:CSX)

-Cassady Schiller Wealth Management LLC boosted its position in shares of CSX Co.
-(NASDAQ:CSX – Get Rating) by 278.2% during the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 5,404 shares of the transportation company’s stock after acquiring an additional 3,975 shares during the period.
-Cassady Schiller Wealth Management LLC’s holdings in CSX were worth $202,000 at the end of the most recent quarter.
+Cassady Schiller Wealth Management LLC boosted its position in CSX Co.
+(NASDAQ:CSX – Get Rating) by 278.2% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 5,404 shares of the transportation company’s stock after acquiring an additional 3,975 shares during the quarter.
+Cassady Schiller Wealth Management LLC’s holdings in CSX were worth $202,000 at the end of the most recent reporting period.

 CSX Price Performance

-CSX (NASDAQ:CSX – Get Rating) last issued its earnings results on Wednesday, July 20th.
-The transportation company reported $0.50 earnings per share for the quarter, beating analysts’ consensus estimates of $0.47 by $0.03.
+CSX (NASDAQ:CSX – Get Rating) last issued its quarterly earnings results on Wednesday, July 20th.
+The transportation company reported $0.50 EPS for the quarter, topping analysts’ consensus estimates of $0.47 by $0.03.
 CSX had a net margin of 28.24% and a return on equity of 29.07%.
 The firm had revenue of $3.82 billion for the quarter, compared to analyst estimates of $3.67 billion.
-During the same quarter last year, the business posted $0.40 earnings per share.
-The company’s quarterly revenue was up 27.8% on a year-over-year basis.
-On average, equities analysts anticipate that CSX Co. will post 1.89 earnings per share for the current year.
+During the same quarter in the prior year, the firm earned $0.40 EPS.
+The business’s revenue for the quarter was up 27.8% compared to the same quarter last year.
+On average, sell-side analysts forecast that CSX Co. will post 1.89 EPS for the current year.

 CSX Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 15th.
-Stockholders of record on Wednesday, August 31st will be issued a dividend of $0.10 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 15th.
+Investors of record on Wednesday, August 31st will be issued a dividend of $0.10 per share.
+This represents a $0.40 annualized dividend and a dividend yield of 1.27%.
 The ex-dividend date of this dividend is Tuesday, August 30th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 1.27%.
-CSX’s dividend payout ratio (DPR) is presently 22.47%.
+CSX’s dividend payout ratio is currently 22.47%.

 CSX Corporation, together with its subsidiaries, provides rail-based freight transportation services.
 The company offers rail services; and transportation of intermodal containers and trailers, as well as other transportation services, such as rail-to-truck transfers and bulk commodity operations.
 It transports chemicals, agricultural and food products, automotive, minerals, forest products, fertilizers, and metals and equipment; and coal, coke, and iron ore to electricity-generating power plants, steel manufacturers, and industrial plants, as well as exports coal to deep-water port facilities.